About Us | Professional Staff

 Coastal Science and Stewardship Advisor

-As the co-founder of the Coastal Centre, Pat has worked in water management and coastal zone stewardship for over 35 years.
+As the co-founder of the Coastal Centre, Pat has worked in water management and coastal zone stewardship for his entire career.
 This has included experience in provincial, municipal, conservation authority and private consulting as well as working in both riverine and Great Lakes ecosystems.
-He currently serves as the Manager, Watersheds and Climate Change for the City of London.
+He is recently retired (2024) after 20 years as the Manager, Watersheds and Climate Change for the City of London.

-His experience as a Member of the Canadian Institute of Planners and a Registered Professional Planner with a Masters of Science Degree provides a wide range of tools and knowledge to the benefit of the shoreline projects and community initiatives.
+His membership with the Canadian Institute of Planners and as a Registered Professional Planner with a Masters of Science Degree provides a wide range of tools and knowledge to the benefit of the shoreline projects and community initiatives.
 His skill in communicating complex issues and principles to a wide audience including cottagers, urbanites, government officials, council members and interest groups has successfully steered many projects.
-He has a keen interest in climate change adaptation and assisting municipalities through the transition that is required.
+He has a keen interest in climate change adaptation and assisting communities through the transition that is required to take action.